dido18/arduino-training/multitasking/README.md

 Questions:

-- how the millis() function can be used to blink a led without blocking the processor ?
+- add another led and blink it at a different rate.
 - how it is possible to have different time when the led is on and the led is off ? every 5 second switch on the led for 2 seconds